koraykupe/simple-chat-backend/readme.md

 - No any authentication system, so everybody can add a message using user ids.
 - There are some dummy data in SQLite db.
 - I wrote migrations to create DB tables but you need to add some user manually.
 You can use DB Browser for SQLite software.
 - You can create an empty file and use `php artisan migrate` command to generate the tables.
 - Routing codes are in routes/web.php file.
 - There are some unit tests on tests/MessageTest.php file
+- Created a Service Provider for Chat and added it to Laravel's `bootstrap/app` file to register it
+- Used Laravel's validation facade to validate input datas and improve security

 #General Folder Structure